alexgaarciia/MLApps_BoardGames/docs/REPORT.md

 ### 2.4.
 Word Embeddings
 GloVe (Global Vectors for Word Representation) is used for word embeddings, capturing the semantic similarity between words by learning co-occurrence statistics.
-Gensim pretrained models _glove-wiki-gigaword-100_ [4] and _glove-wiki-gigarword-300_ [5] are used to provide a 100 and 300-dimensional representation of the corpus.
+Gensim pretrained models _glove-wiki-gigaword-100_ [<a href="#ref4">4</a>] and _glove-wiki-gigarword-300_ [<a href="#ref5">5</a>] are used to provide a 100 and 300-dimensional representation of the corpus.
 Two versions of GloVe are compared to assess how embedding dimensionality affects the semantic differences between descriptions and analyse the trade-off between expressiveness and computational cost.

 To capture the general meaning of the description, the average vector is computed by averaging the embedding number of all known words in a document.
 To interpret and understand the structure of these embeddings, 2D PCA is performed to reduce their high dimensionality, as observed in _Figure 2_.